 UMD: A Globally Connected University

-UMD-Winter: Slovakia: Fake News: Journalists Confront Lies and Propaganda (JOUR)
+UMD-Winter: Slovakia: Fake News: Journalists Confront Lies, Propaganda and Extremism (JOUR)

 Fake news is a problem beyond the U.S. It was a problem in last year's Slovak elections as well.
 What will happen in democracies if citizens cannot figure out which social media reports are journalism and which are contrived?
 How are journalists working to counteract propaganda or other stories published to make mischief?
 What strategies can journalists use to be sure the truth is heard?